Active control of the peak value of the Hanbury Brown-Twiss effect using coherent light by lensless holographic projection: Theoretical model

 \section{Theoretical model}

-Given that target patterns are typically digitized in the experiment, a discrete projection system is adopted in our theoretical analysis.
-For simplicity but without loss of generality, we present a detailed analytical derivation of the second-order spatial correlation function for the one-dimensional (1D) case in a single-lens incoherent imaging system with the image magnification factor of one.
-The extension to the two-dimensional (2D) scenario is straightforward and omitted here.
-If the $\kappa$th power of a dynamic thermal speckle ${I_\text{T}}( {x,t})$ is taken as the target pattern, then the distribution of projection intensity ${I_\text{P}}( {\xi ,t} )$ on imaging plane at the position $\xi$ and the time $t$ with a single-lens incoherent imaging system in the framework of the paraxial approximation satisfies:
+We analytically derive the second-order spatial correlation function at the holographic projection plane under noise-suppressed conditions, employing an incoherent framework with the magnification factor of one (a detailed discussion in Appendix \ref{appendixA}).
+Given that target patterns are typically digitized in experiments, a discrete model is adopted in theoretical analysis.
+For simplicity, yet without loss of generality, the derivation is performed for the one-dimensional case; however, extension to the two-dimensional scenario is straightforward.
+When the $\kappa$th power of a dynamic thermal speckle ${I_\text{T}}({x,t})$ serves as the target pattern, the intensity distribution ${I_\text{P}}({\xi ,t} )$ on the projection plane at position $\xi$ and time $t$ satisfies: